20) Scream 3: Opening Scene (0:00:00-0:09:25)

 Also, can I mention how funny it is that the killer uses his voice changer to talk to Cotton before his final blow?
 If Cotton’s dying anyway, why go through the trouble of disguising his voice?

 This final showdown is expert Wes Craven.
-The suspense, the direction, the cinematography, and the performance Neve Campbell gives is all top notch.
-It’s very well done and it’s always entertaining to watch.
+The suspense, the direction, the cinematography, and the performance Neve Campbell gives is all excellence.
+It’s very well done and it’s always entertaining.

 Like lots of fans of the franchise however, it loses us at story.

 When the killer is revealed to be Roman, the director of Stab 3, we’re like what?
-Didn’t Gale find his “dead” body and check his pulse a few scenes before?
+Didn’t Gale find his “dead” body and check his pulse a few scenes earlier?
 How did he have no pulse?
 Does Gale just not know how to check for a pulse?
-Is that the explanation or is it lazy storytelling?
 And of course, we get the motive as to why Roman wants to kill Sidney.
 He is her long lost brother, the bastard child of Maureen who abandoned him in Hollywood to go create a life in Woodsboro.
 We also discover that he’s the mastermind and the one who convinced Billy to do what he did a few years ago.
 It cheapens Billy and Stu is what it does and it’s almost unforgivable.

-As farfetched as this is, and it really is, I don’t hate it.
+As farfetched as this is, and it really is, I don’t completely hate it.
 At least 3 goes back and reveals something about the past we didn’t know.
 The major issue is what are the chances that Sidney’s half brother ended up landing the gig as director of a movie about Sidney’s life?
 How much of a coincidence is that?
 Couldn’t her half brother have been like a production assistant or a key grip on the movie?
 That would have at least been more believable.
 Or maybe John Milton paid him out when he discovered Roman was his son, which got him a role on the film?
 I don’t know.
 Anything more to explain why Roman conveniently happened to work on this film would have been appreciated.
+I know the script was being written while being filmed, but with some fine tuning, this could have been so much better.

-Also, this is the first and only Scream movie to have one killer and it doesn’t make sense.
+Also also, this is the first and only Scream movie to have one killer and it’s hard to buy it.
 There’s no way Roman was able to do everything the killer did in this movie by himself.
 Rumour has it there was supposed to be a second killer and it was to be Emily Mortimer.

 Okay, now that we have the negatives out of the way, here are the positives: everything else.
 Sidney’s arrival and inclusion in the finale is believable.
 Using Gale and Dewey as bate to get her there works.
 The killer making her throw her gun into the pool only for her to surprise him with a second gun is also a big HELL YEAH moment.